This Is Not for Tears: Plot

 At breakfast the next day, Logan nonchalantly offers to take the fall for the cruises misconduct, but the others immediately begin debating other options as they gather to the table.
 Tom's name is suggested by several members, including Shiv, as he oversaw the handling of the relevant documents, though the discussion is inconclusive amidst arguments.
 Logan and Kendall travel to a Greek island in an attempt to enlist financial aid from Stewy, but he turns them down.
 While relaxing on a beach, Tom confesses to Shiv that he is unhappy with their marriage and resents how she has treated him.
 After returning to the yacht, Tom eats a piece of Logan's chicken in defiance, while a reeling Shiv implores Logan not to sacrifice Tom.

 Logan finally approaches Kendall and persuades him to bear the public responsibility for the crimes.
 A despondent Kendall suggests that he deserves the punishment for the death of Andrew Dodds, though Logan dismisses that incident as a "No Real Person Involved" case.
-Kendall asks Logan if he ever saw him fit to run the company, but Logan tells his son that he doesn't see him as a "killer."
+Kendall asks Logan if he ever saw him fit to run the company, but Logan tells his son that he doesn't see him as a "killer".
 Logan announces his choice at dinner, which shocks the other family members.
 Logan also appoints Roman as the company's sole COO.

-The following morning, Kendall and Greg are flown back to New York to give a press conference, which Logan and Shiv watch on television from the yacht.
-Kendall begins by saying he has been chosen to accept blame for the company's handling of the cruises incidents, but suddenly deviates from his prepared remarks by blaming Logan, calling his father a "malignant presence, a bully and a liar" and stating that Logan was personally responsible for approving the legal settlements covering up the misconduct.
+The following morning, Kendall and Greg are flown back to New York to give a press conference, and Greg expresses sympathy for Kendall's situation.
+As Logan and Shiv watch on television from the yacht, Kendall begins by saying he has been chosen to accept blame for the company's handling of the cruises incidents, but suddenly deviates from his prepared remarks by blaming Logan, calling his father a "malignant presence, a bully, and a liar" and stating that Logan was personally responsible for approving the legal settlements covering up the misconduct.
 Additionally, he informs the reporters that he has brought documents proving his father's guilt, which Greg has on hand.
 The speech shocks the reporters, Karolina, and the rest of the Roy family except for Logan, who is faintly smiling.

 Production

+Writing

-"This Is Not For Tears" was written by Succession showrunner Jesse Armstrong and directed by Mark Mylod in his eighth episode for the series.
-Like the first season's finale, the title of the episode derives from a poem in John Berryman's The Dream Songs.
+"This Is Not for Tears" was written by Succession showrunner Jesse Armstrong and directed by Mark Mylod in his eighth episode for the series.
+Like the first season's finale, the title of the episode derives from the poem "Dream Song 29" in John Berryman's The Dream Songs.